 "The ceremony will be a huge deal," royal expert Daisy McAndrew told TODAY.
 "And difficult in a cost of living crisis."
 McAndrew also predicts that Charles' ceremony will attempt to be "very modern" and "inclusive."

-Here's what we know about when that will take place.
+Here's what we know about when that will take place, with details from the palace released in October.

 What is a coronation ceremony?